-As of March 15, 2018, based on the latest information available to us, our executive officers, directors, principal stockholders and their affiliates beneficially own approximately 78.5% of our voting stock, including 14.8% held by entities affiliated with EcoR1 Capital and 9.50% held by Viking Global Opportunities Illiquid Investments Sub-Master LP (VGO Fund, together with its affiliates, Viking).
-The percentage of our common stock beneficially owned by Viking would increase substantially if Viking waived the ownership percentage limitation of 9.50% of the shares of our common stock then issued and outstanding (Viking Percentage Limitation) and would further increase substantially if we obtained the approval of our stockholders to the extent required in accordance with the NASDAQ Global Market rules (the Requisite Approval) (up to 38.5% assuming no other shares of common stock were issued upon exercise of the warrants purchased by all other selling stockholders).
-VGO Fund can waive or change the Viking Percentage Limitation on 61 days notice.
-Assuming all of the shares issued in the Private Placement are sold by the purchasers in such transaction, our executive officers, directors, principal stockholders and their affiliates would beneficially own approximately 25.4% of our voting stock.
-Therefore, our executive officers, directors, principal stockholder approval.
+As of March 15, 2019, based on the latest information available to us, our executive officers, directors, principal stockholders and their affiliates beneficially own approximately 47.8% of our voting stock, including 9.50% held by Viking Global Opportunities Illiquid Investments Sub-Master LP (VGO Fund, together with its affiliates, Viking).
+The percentage of our common stock beneficially owned by Viking would increase substantially if Viking waived the ownership percentage limitation of 9.50% of the shares of our common stock then issued and outstanding (Viking Percentage Limitation), up to 31.9% assuming no other shares of common stock were issued upon exercise of outstanding warrants issued in our 2017 private placement.
+VGO Fund can waive or change the Viking Percentage Limitation on 61-days' notice.
+Therefore, our executive officers, directors, principal stockholders and their affiliates will have the ability to influence us through their ownership positions and may be able to determine all matters requiring stockholder approval.
 For example, these stockholders, acting together, may be able to control elections of directors, amendments of our organizational documents, or approval of any merger, sale of assets, or other major corporate transaction.
 This may prevent or discourage unsolicited acquisition proposals or offers for our common stock that you may believe are in your best interest as one of our stockholders.